Jesen92/project_conversation_history/README.md

 App for creating projects and tracking project conversation history along with the project status changes.

+Project creation uses `rich_text` body.
+Project can be deleted as long as it doesn't have any activity.

-User can create and delete their own comments.
+Comments also use `rich_text` body.
+Users can create and delete their own comments.
 Changing the status will automatically update the projects status and store the activity.

 <br>